All in One View

 Fix It

-Address the changes your partner requested and re-request a review from them.
+Address the changes your partner requested on your StarSort fix, push the updates, then re-request a review from them.

 And that’s all, folks!
 You now know much more about GitHub Pull Requests.